What Is Rosacea?

 - Hot or Cold weather

-- Skin care products
+- Skin care products and cosmetics

-Laser Rosacea Treatment
+Rosacea Treatment For Inflammatory Lesions

 - Two AM, Wu W, Gallo RL, Hata TR.
 Rosacea: part I. Introduction, categorization, histology, pathogenesis, and risk factors.
 J Am Acad Dermatol.
 2015 May.
 72 (5):749-58; quiz 759-60.